 Run4Rome will be on Sunday 19 March 2023.
 The official departure time will be communicated to participants in the days before the event.
 Please note that variations in the timetable may be possible due to particular technical/organisational requirements.

 The runners of the second, third and fourth legs will have to position themselves in the relay transition area corresponding to their relay number.
 Each relay transition area is indicated by numbered pallets.
 Your relay number is shown on the bib.
-The relay transition areas list (and the public transport to get there) is inside “regulation”.
-The leg switch process will be communicated later on Race Day Info.
+The leg switch process will be communicated later on.

 In accordance with the regulations, refreshment points are provided at the finish line and along the route, no more than 5 kilometres apart.
 At the refreshment points, water, supplements, fruit and biscuits will be present.
 Each participant will receive a final refreshment at the end of their leg.

 The measurement of the times and the processing of the timing list will be carried out by means of a system based on an electronic transponder (“chip”), which will be delivered with instructions upon collection of the bib.
 Athletes and/or teams that in any way detach and/or damage the “chip” cannot be timed and will not appear in the timing list (in team alphabetical order).

 An adequate medical assistance service will be guaranteed on the route, with fixed stations and vehicles following the race.
-There will be one station at the end of each section.
+There will be one station at the end of each leg.

 After the finish-line of each leg, the relay racers will receive participation medal, the final refreshment and other post-finish services (bag deposit, WC, etc).